Best Diet for Russian Tortoise

 Russian Tortoise Nutritional Profile

 Every Russian Tortoise has nutritional demands driven by its Small (6-8 in) build, active energy, and expected 40-50+ years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 Russian Tortoise's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger reptiles.
 Choose nutrient-dense formulas designed for small reptiles.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Russian Tortoise to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Russian Tortoise to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Russian Tortoise